-Covariate Heror Effect n Island 2015 Strength (χ2) Lord Hov Effect we Island 2015 Strength (χ2) Lord Ho Effect we Island 2014 Strength (χ2) Bathymetry (m) Seamount distance (km) Ť 0.40 38.77 3.80 0.80 NA 0.04 Chlorophyll a concentration (mg m ^{-3}) NA NA 1 9.67 Ekman upwelling (m d -1) 0.22 16.83 -0.43 65.61 0.67 48.91 Sea surface temperature anomaly (°C) ↑ 29.46 -0.17 101.77 \downarrow 6.57 Sea surface height anomaly (m) 0.62 33.27 NA 3.27 Tuna biomass (g m -2) ↑ 26.07 ↑ 230.21 s 66.14 lie predominantly to the northeast of the colony in the Coral Sea, adding support for consistent use of this area over multiple years (McDuie et al. 2015).
-Our results also show, for the first time, that during chickrearing, wedge-tailed shearwaters from Lord Howe Island undertake long trips to predominantly different regions in different years.
-In 2014 and 2016, wedge-tailed shearwater long-trip destinations were distributed west of Lord Howe Island in the Tasman Sea over the Tasmantid Seamounts that run parallel to the east Australian shelf, while in 2015, long-trip destinations were predominately far to the north of Lord Howe Island in the Coral Sea, almost overlapping with conspecifics foraging from Heron Island.
-Whether long trips at Lord Howe Island are undertaken as part of a coordinated dual-foraging strategy similar to that observed at Heron Island (Congdon et al. 2005), or more opportunistically, is currently unknown.
-However, these results demonstrate that the unimodal foraging strategy observed by Peck & Congdon (2005) at Lord Howe Island during early chick-rearing appears to alter in the later stages of chick-rearing (Jakubas et al. 2014) and/or between breeding seasons (Granadeiro et al. 1998).
+Our results show that the long-trip destinations of Wedge-tailed shearwaters breeding on Heron Island lie predominantly to the north-east of the colony in the Coral Sea, adding support for consistent use of this area over multiple years (McDuie et al. 2015).
+Our results also show, for the first time, that during chick-rearing wedge-tailed shearwaters from Lord Howe Island undertake long-trips to predominantly different regions in different years.
+In 2014 and 2016 wedge-tailed shearwater long-trip destinations were distributed west of Lord Howe Island in the Tasman Sea over the Tasmantid Seamounts that run parallel to the east Australian shelf, while in 2015 long-trip destinations were predominately far to the north of Lord Howe Island in the Coral Sea, almost overlapping with conspecifics foraging from Heron Island.
+Whether long-trips at Lord Howe Island are undertaken as part of a coordinated dual-foraging strategy similar to that observed at Heron Island (Congdon et al. 2005), or more opportunistically is currently unknown.
+However, these results demonstrate that the unimodal foraging strategy observed by Peck & Congdon (2005) at Lord Howe Island during early chick rearing appears to alter in the later stages of chick-rearing

+(Jakubas et al. 2014), and/or between breeding seasons (Granadeiro et al. 1998).

-Our results show that both wedge-tailed shearwater populations selected core areas in deep pelagic waters that were close to seamounts; these findings mirror those of other studies into the species' bathymetric preferences (Catry et al. 2009, McDuie et al. 2015, McDuie & Congdon 2016).
-At fine spatiotemporal scales, wedge-tailed shearwaters from Heron Island in 2015 were more likely to forage close to seamounts, but bathymetry and seamounts did not influence conspecifics foraging from Lord Howe Island.
-These results indicate that marine topography may be used by wedge-tailed shearwaters to locate profitable foraging areas at broad but not fine spatial scales.
-Fine-scale foraging behaviour is likely to be triggered by sea surface temperature anomalies and Ekman upwelling, which influenced the likelihood of foraging in all models.
-Collectively, these 2 dynamic covariates identify frontal areas of water mixing and associated upwelling and downwelling.
-Our results are consistent with those of other studies that indicate that these dynamic phenomena are major mechanisms of prey aggregation for seabirds in lower latitude waters (Spear et al. 2001, Hyrenbach et al. 2006, Weimerskirch et al. 2010, McDuie & Congdon 2016).
+Our results show that both Wedge-tailed Shearwater populations selected core-areas in deep pelagic waters that were close to seamounts, these findings mirror those of other studies into the species' bathymetric preferences (Catry et al. 2009, McDuie et al. 2015, McDuie & Congdon 2016).
+At fine scales, wedge-tailed shearwaters from Heron Island in 2015 were more likely to forage close to seamounts but bathymetry and seamounts did not influence conspecifics foraging from Lord Howe Island.
+These results indicate that marine topography may be used by wedge-tailed shearwaters to locate profitable foraging areas at broad but not fine scales.
+Fine scale foraging behaviour is likely to be triggered by sea surface temperature anomalies and Ekeman upwelling which influenced likelihood of foraging in all models.
+Collectively, these two dynamic covariates identify frontal areas of water mixing and associated up and down-welling.
+Our results are consistent with other studies that indicate that these dynamic phenomena are major mechanisms of prey aggregation for seabirds in lower latitude waters (Spear et al. 2001, Hyrenbach et al. 2006, Weimerskirch et al. 2010, McDuie & Congdon 2016).